-5.1 The marginal effects of Marginal effects on household debt repayment.
+5.1 The Marginal Effects on Household Finances.

 As a first step we report the marginal effects of Equation (2) and more specifically its general form Equation (3) where COVID-19 fits into daily returns of stock market that in turn would impact upon household debt repayments.